John Izzo: Career

 Izzo began his career as Presbyterian minister, serving in three churches in Ohio and California from 1981 to 1987.
 He then worked for five years as an organization-development consultant and manager for the City of San Diego and Kaiser Permanente, San Diego.
 He then was Vice-President of Einstein Consulting Group in Philadelphia.

 Izzo opened a business-consulting practice in Vancouver, BC, and became an instructor in communication at San Diego State University and Kent State University.
-He acted as a consultant to private companies, government agencies and NGOs, including Northrop Grumman, TELUS, BAE Systems, Lockheed Martin, Tim Horton's, McDonald's, Devon Energy, Georgia Power, DuPont, Westjet, IBM, Verizon, and Fairmont Hotels.
+He acted as a consultant to private companies, government agencies and NGOs, including Northrop Grumman, TELUS, BAE Systems, Lockheed Martin, Tim Horton's, McDonald's, RBC, Georgia Power, Best Buy, Qantas Airlines, IBM, Verizon, the Mayo Clinic, and Fairmont Hotels.
 His work has been featured by Newsweek, Fast Company, the Wall Street Journal, CNN, The New York Times, Maclean's and ABC World News.
 He has spoken or been interviewed on about 100 radio stations and television networks in the U.S. and Canada.

 His first book, Awakening Corporate Soul, was published in 1994, and concerned employee engagement.